alekseinagamoto/sparkify/README.md

 ## ETL Pipeline Design

-The ETL pipline comprises the following components.
+The ETL pipline comprises the following components:

-- ETL of song data into songs from song_data.
+- ETL of song data into songs table from song_data JSON files.
-- ETL of artist_data into artist from song_data.
+- ETL of artist data into artists table from song_data JSON files.
-- ETL of time_data from logs
+- ETL of time data into time table from log_data JSON files.
-- ETL of user_data from logs
+- ETL of user data into users table from log_data JSON files.
-- ETL of songplay_data from logs (and referencing to the other tables)
+- ETL of songplay data into songplays table from log_data JSON files.

 ## Getting Started